Google translation: Original in Russian at www.serapion.org

 Father Philip talked to the local people and met an elderly man who remembers those days, and remembered at the age of 13 seeing St John.
 The old man said that the Russians treated the Filipinos well, and remembered St. John as a very pious man.
 This very old man lives in the room which, in those days, was a hospital.

 Locals heard for the first time from Fr Philip that Archbishop John had been glorified among the saints, and were very happy to know that they lived in the time of their lives.
 Father Philip told them about Orthodoxy and gave them the icon of the Blessed Virgin.
 He was taken to the forest, where they showed him the preserved foundation of the church where St John once served.

 It seems that this place is promising for the mission, and it would be good to continue to pay attention to it.
-Maybe in the future it will be possible to revive the Holy Mother of God Cathedral, it would have mattered to the Orthodox Filipinos and other places as St John of Shanghai — the only Orthodox saint to have visited this country.
+Maybe in the future it will be possible to revive the Holy Mother of God Cathedral – This seems a worthy honor to St John of Shanghai — the only Orthodox saint to have visited this country.